Container Deployment#

 osprey deploy status # Show status table

-osprey deploy build # Prepare compose files without starting
+osprey deploy build # Render compose files without starting

-The project directory is resolved in this order: --project flag > OSPREY_PROJECT environment variable > current working directory.
+The project directory is resolved as: --project flag, then OSPREY_PROJECT environment variable, then current working directory.

 Deployment Workflow#